uky-transport-data-science/ce599/README.md

 - Fundamentals of programming and data wrangling in Python
 - Data visualization
 - Applied statistical modelling and interpretation
-- Written and oral “data storytelling”
+- Identifying and perpetuating intellectually honest analysis

-The syllabus is available [here](ce599-002_syllabus_s17.pdf).
+The syllabus is available [here](ce599-002_syllabus_s18.pdf).

 **Acknowledgements**